Phengaris alcon: Taxonomy

 There has been controversy over whether Phengaris rebeli, currently regarded as an ecotype within the Alcons, should be listed as a separate species.
 The two types are morphologically indistinguishable and molecular analysis has revealed little genetic difference, mostly attributable to localized habitat adaptation.
 Still some maintain that they should be treated as distinct species, especially for conservation purposes, because they parasitise different host ant colonies and parasitise these ants at different rates, and also rely on different host plant species (Gentiana pneumonanthe in the case of Phengaris alcon and Gentiana cruciata in the case of Phengaris rebeli).

+The Dutch alcon blue (Phengaris alcon arenaria) was a subspecies of the alcon blue butterfly.
+There is not much known about this subspecies, but it has always been very rare.
+It was endemic to the Netherlands, where two populations were known.
+One in Meijendel (dunes north of The Hague), and in the Meije (in the neighbourhood of the Nieuwkoopse Plassen).
+The population in the Meije disappeared in 1975 and in Meijendel this subspecies disappeared in 1979.